 The 1993 OVA of Stardust Crusaders, which started In Medias Res and was a Compressed Adaptation that cut out most of the fights and humor of the original.
 Did it butcher the source material by taking out what made it popular in the first place?
 Or is it entertaining Fanservice to manga fans who just want to see their favorite fights animated?
 Are the changes to some of the fights and Dio's character design an improvement or do they make things worse?
 Or is it all just So Okay, It's Average and only worthwhile for serious fans?

 Dio Brando.
-He has no compunctions forcing people to do his bidding, and if they do that, it's no guarantee of survival (think the rich man who drives him around in Part 3).
-His shadow also looms large over all antagonists that follow him, with all of them being connected to him in some way, and he's directly responsible for the events of Part 6, where all the main characters die.
-He used his time-stopping stand to force someone to eat a dead cat and stab someone else in the face - and he did this just because he could.
+He has no compunctions with forcing people to do his bidding, and if they do that, it's no guarantee of survival (think the rich man who drives him around in Part 3).
+His shadow also looms large over all antagonists that follow him, with all of them being connected to him in some way, and he's directly responsible for the events of Part 6, where he corrupted a Priest into carrying out a plot that would allow Dio to remake the world in his own image by proxy.
+He used his time-stopping stand to force someone to eat a dead cat and stab someone else in the face — and he did this just because he could.
 In Part 1, after being adopted by Jonathan Joestar's father, he proceeded to make Jonathan's life a living hell for no adequate reason.
 He beat up Jonathan, humiliated his girlfriend, burned his dog alive, tried to poison his father, and forfeited his humanity to become a nigh-immortal vampire.
 Dio then embarked on a killing spree across London, with his atrocities including cornering a young woman, who begged Dio to spare her baby.
 Dio agreed, promising not to kill the baby, but killed the woman only to revive her as a zombie.
 True to his word, he left the baby, but watches as the zombified woman proceeded to eat her own child in front of him.
 He refused to die after being defeated, with his severed head returning at the very end to attack the cruise ship Jonathan and his new wife are on, thus sinking it, leaving few survivors.
-Jonathan drags him to the bottom of the sea with him, finally killing Dio...until he returns 100 years later, using Jonathan's corpse as a body for his severed head.
+Jonathan drags him to the bottom of the sea with him, finally killing Dio... until he returns 100 years later, using Jonathan's corpse as a body for his severed head.
 Even though Dio had a hideously abusive father, his Freudian Excuse isn't nearly good enough to excuse his barbaric behaviour.

-Crazy Awesome: The whole series.
-This is a manga that turned Rock-Paper-Scissors into an actual power and then used it for an epic battle to boot, complete with air jousting.
+The whole series.
+This is a manga which turned Rock-Paper-Scissors into an actual power and then used it for an epic battle to boot, complete with air jousting.
 Then there was that life-or-death game of catch in Part 6.

 In Part 1, Dio wants Jonathan's body.
 In order to "live gorgeously forever".